What Is Mesothelioma?

 Mesothelioma tumors develop in the lining of the lungs, abdomen or heart.

-If you or a loved one have been exposed to asbestos, get screened for mesothelioma.
+If any of these risk factors apply to you or a loved one, get screened for mesothelioma.
 X-rays and other tests can help catch mesothelioma early.
 Tell your doctor about your exposure and ask how frequently you should be screened.

 Continued Learning